cortze/ipfs-cid-hoarder/README.md

 For example, if we want to generate 1000 CIDs with a worker number of 200 CIDs, the tool will spawn 200 workers to publish the CIDs concurrently.

-_NOTE: The Provider Records WONΓÇÖT be republished after 12 hours.
-The goal of the study is to track the theoretical record lifetime for a range of CIDs across the hash space._ TODO Maybe change this to 22H as of late versions
+_NOTE: The Provider Records WON'T be republished after 22 hours.
+The goal of the study is to track the theoretical record lifetime for a range of CIDs across the hash space._

 ## Pinger